 If you want to preview changes before pushing them, select the required commit.
 The right-hand pane shows the changes included in the selected commit.
 You can use the toolbar buttons to examine the commit details.

-push is rejected because your working copy is outdated, RubyMine displays the Push Rejected dialog, provided that the Auto-update if push of the current branch was rejected option in the Git settings page of the Settings dialog is not selected.
+If push is rejected because your working copy is outdated, RubyMine displays the Push Rejected dialog, provided that the Auto-update if push of the current branch was rejected option in the Git settings page of the Settings/Preferences dialog is not selected.
 Do the following:

 If you want RubyMine to apply the update procedure silently the next time push is rejected using the update method you choose in this dialog, select the Remember the update method choice and silently update in the future option.